-How to introduce personal hygiene to your child and its importance
+How to introduce personal hygiene to your child

 With germs on the rise over the winter period, it’s important to teach children not just how to follow good hygiene routines to stay healthy but also why these are important.